Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Introduction

 In recent years, the understanding, characterization, and control of open quantum systems have become relevant topics in circuit and cavity quantum electrodynamics, among many other fields \cite{652674141, PhysRevA.102.012223, RevModPhys.93.025005}.
 Having an accurate knowledge of oscillation frequencies, dissipation rates, and nonlinear interaction strengths is essential for the experimental calibration of quantum devices and for validating master-equation models.
 All these topics have also attracted considerable interest in the context of quantum computing \cite{PhysRevApplied.17.054018, PRXQuantum.3.010320}.

-In general, parameters of interest are obtained from experimental data using frequency-domain spectroscopic algorithms or nonlinear curve fitting methods, which often require long acquisition times \cite{PhysRevA.106.022613}.
+In general, parameters of interest are obtained from experimental data using frequency-domain spectroscopic algorithms or nonlinear curve-fitting methods, which often require long acquisition times \cite{PhysRevA.106.022613}.
 Techniques such as the Fourier, Prony, and matrix-pencil methods have also been used to extract frequencies and decay rates.
 However, their precision tends to decrease under strong damping conditions \cite{matrixpencil, matrixpencil2}.
 More recently, machine learning and system identification methods have been proposed, but these algorithms often operate as black boxes, lacking physical interpretability and usually relying on large training datasets \cite{626476209, PhysRevResearch.4.043002}.
 Consequently, there is an increasing interest in fast, data-driven techniques that can directly infer Hamiltonian parameters from experimental data.

 In this paper, we demonstrate that the novel multichannel Hankel alternative view of Koopman (\emph{m}HAVOK) algorithm \cite{mHAVOK} is a robust and reliable spectral data-driven method for retrieving Hamiltonian parameters from the evolution of first-moment observables in open quantum systems.
-Such technique improves the original HAVOK algorithm \cite{Brunton_Havok_Nature} and relies on analyzing the spectrum of the Koopman operator.
+Such a technique relies on analyzing the spectrum of the Koopman operator and improves the original HAVOK algorithm \cite{Brunton_Havok_Nature}.
 A detailed description of its functionality and performance can be found in Ref.~\cite{mHAVOK}.

 With this considered, the main contributions of this work are summarized as follows:

 (a) First, we demonstrate the theoretical connection between the Koopman operator spectrum and the \mH model.
 To the best of our knowledge, this relationship has not been formally established in the literature.
 However, this step is essential, as it justifies why the discrete spectrum of the Koopman operator is retrieved by one of the dynamical matrices generated by the \mH method.